 Brand Compliance is an independent audit office that checks whether your organization meets the set standards.
 For example ISO 27001, ISO 27701, ISO 9001 and NEN 7510.
 We assess whether you have correctly applied the standard’s requirements and implemented it into your organization and whether you operate in accordance with your policy documents, processes, and procedures.
 If the result is positive, we will issue a certificate.

 Management system certifications such as ISO 27001, ISO 27701, ISO 9001 and NEN 7510 consist of a cycle comprising three years.
 Each year we will conduct an audit at your organization.
 The cycle starts as soon as your organization has obtained a certificate for the first time.

 In order to obtain a certificate for the first time, we conduct a so-called ‘initial audit’.
 The audit consists of two stages.

-Stage 1: during stage 1, we assess whether your organization is ready for stage 2, on the basis of the documented information in your management system and your knowledge and understanding of the requirements of the standard.
+- Stage 1 audit: during stage 1, we assess whether your organization is ready for stage 2, on the basis of the documented information in your management system and your knowledge and understanding of the requirements of the standard.

-Stage 2: during Stage 2, we assess the implementation and effectiveness of the management systems.
+- Stage 2 audit: during Stage 2, we assess the implementation and effectiveness of the management systems.
 Are all processes executed as described?
 Is the policy adhered to?
 Are employees aware of their contribution to the management system?